-If a student is believed to have committed an expellable offense, the campus behavior coordinator or other appropriate administrator shall schedule a hearing within a reasonable time.
+If a student is believed to have committed an expellable offense, the principal or other appropriate administrator shall schedule a hearing within a reasonable time.
 The student's parent shall be invited in writing to attend the hearing.

-Until a hearing can be held, the campus behavior coordinator or other administrator may place the student in:
+Until a hearing can be held, the principal may place the student in: